RastalDev/vim_autocorrect/README.md

 # Auto-correct for Vim / Neovim

-A Vim script which uses Vim's built-in abbreviations feature as an auto-correct for common misspellings.
+An auto-correct spelling script for Vim / Neovim using Vim's built-in abbreviations feature

 ## To use the script